tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK10.md

 ## Task 3: ECB vs CBC

+In the previous task, we explored different ciphers - the algorithms used to encrypt a fixed-length group of bits.
+This task, however, was focused on the **modes** of operation of a cipher.

+> In cryptography, a **cipher mode** is an algorithm that describes how to repeatedly apply a <u>cipher</u>'s single-block operation to securely transform amounts of data larger than a block.

-Our final task consisted in comparing two encryption modes: **ECB** and **CBC**.
+Our final task consisted in comparing two **block cipher** modes: **ECB** and **CBC**.
 To that end, we were prompted to encrypt a file called "pic_original.bmp", which contained the image below:

 ![Alt text](images/10-1.bmp)